cokafor571/vagrant-ansible-wordpress/README.md

 11. Begin Devlopment in Browser

-     a. cd into gulp-dev and run gulp

-     and or

-     b. on main OS edit /etc/hosts file ( system32/drivers/etc/hosts in Windows ) and write ip and development node name type name into browser to start development
+     on main OS edit /etc/hosts file ( system32/drivers/etc/hosts in Windows ) and write ip and development node name type name into browser to start development

-Finish
+12. **If using _S Starterpack theme

+     a. open gulp-dev and change gulp.task( 'watch' ).browsersync - proxy to address specified in /etc/hosts

+     b. cd into gulp-dev and run gulp

+Happy Coding